nnaeyno/django-basics/README.md

 ⚠️ This project is still under development.

 * More features are planned as well as frontend/htmls need major updates
-* Code refactoring and optimizations are yet to be completed - querying is bad, method names need to be updated (overall it's messy).
+* Code refactoring and optimizations are yet to be completed - querying is bad (MPTT), method names need to be updated (overall it's messy).
 * bonus requirements will be added after the deadline

 ## Project Overview